bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 Please follow the instructions in the readme of <a href="https://github.com/bu-528-sp19/Stop-Wasting-the-Cloud/tree/master/Deployments">Deployment</a> folder

-### <a href"https://drive.google.com/open?id=1WmiXNbAsgxovmhsvIOMmb0FYRcSRYj9U">Video URL</a>
+### <a href="https://drive.google.com/open?id=1WmiXNbAsgxovmhsvIOMmb0FYRcSRYj9U">Video URL</a>

-Please find the video URL explaining the project in detail.
+Please find the video <a href="https://drive.google.com/open?id=1WmiXNbAsgxovmhsvIOMmb0FYRcSRYj9U">URL</a>explaining the project in detail.
 Please download

 ### Mentors:
 * <a href="https://www.linkedin.com/in/daniel-mcpherson-46887912/">Daniel McPherson</a>